Nicolau Mir

-Nicolau Mir Rosselló (born 10 May 2000) is a Spanish artistic gymnast who represented Spain at the 2020 Summer Olympics.
+Nicolau Mir Rosselló (born 10 May 2000) is a Spanish artistic gymnast.
+He is the 2026 Mediterranean Games all-around silver medalist.
+He represented Spain at the 2020 and 2024 Olympic Games.

 Early life

 Mir was born in Palma de Mallorca in 2000 to gymnastics coaches Pedro Mir and Praxedes Rosselló.
 His cousin Rafa Mir and uncle Magín Mir are professional footballers.

 Gymnastics career

 2018–2021

 At the 2018 Mediterranean Games Mir helped Spain retain their team title.
 At the 2018 World Championships he helped Spain finish eleventh during qualifications.

 At the 2019 World Championships Mir helped Spain finish eleventh during qualifications.
 Although they did not qualify for the team final, they qualified a full team to the 2020 Summer Olympics in Tokyo.

 In summer 2021 Mir was named to the team to represent Spain at the postponed 2020 Olympic Games alongside Néstor Abad, Thierno Diallo, and Joel Plata.
 During the qualification round Spain finished twelfth and did not advance to the team final.
 In late 2021 Mir competed at the 2021 World Championships but did not advance to any individual finals.